Week 5, Strategies

 Choose a common theme that has appeared in several pieces.
 Discuss the theme and two example sketches.

-Choose a work that uses theme in a way not seen in the other sketches.
+Choose a work that is unlike the other sketches.
 Why did you choose this piece?

 Choose a work that you like and and don’t know how it was made.
 Describe what you see.